nataliewakx-lab/Ice-nucleation-analysis/README.md

 ## Dataset Information and Citation

 All datasets were collected using the μL‑NIPI at the University of Leeds, School of Earth and Environment.
-If referencing this repository or methodology, please cite the associated undergraduate dissertation project as well as Barr (2023) for anlysis python script:
+If referencing this repository or methodology, please cite the associated undergraduate dissertation project:

 Kiprono, N. W. (2026). **Evaluating the Ice‑Nucleation Efficiency of Cement Factory Aerosols and Their Potential Effect on Mixed‑Phase Clouds**.

+Python script was written by Sarah Burr (2023) for academic research purposes.
+As part of the above research project I have permission to use it and include it.